Intibucá Department: Geography

 The department of Intibucá is situated between latitudes 13°51'E and 14°42'N and longitudes 87°46'W and 88°42'W. It is bounded on the north by the departments of Comayagua, Lempira, and Santa Bárbara, on the east by the departments of Comayagua and La Paz, on the west by the department of Lempira, and on the south by the Republic of El Salvador.
 Intibucá is the most mountainous district of Honduras.
 The capital of La Esperanza lies at an elevation of 4950 ft above sea level.
 The table-land and valleys are higher than in any other part of the country, and the ranges of the Cordilleras rise to an altitude approaching 10000 ft feet above sea level.

 The valley of Otoro is 30 km long by 8 km wide.

 The Opalaca mountains have several ridges and crosses over into the department of La Paz.
-Sierra de Montecillos is a natural border with the departament of Comayagua, and contains the mountains Opatoro, Concepción, El Picacho, Goascotoro, El Granadino among others.
+Sierra de Montecillos is a natural border with the department of Comayagua, and contains the mountains Opatoro, Concepción, El Picacho, Goascotoro, El Granadino among others.